AnaZ083c/configs/.config/nvim/README.md

 ### Requirements

+> [!NOTE]
-**NOTE**: This step with the command line (below) is now optional, since this config is now able to automatically do this for you.
+> This step with the command line (below) is now optional, since this config is now able to automatically do this for you.
 ```shell
 # deprecated step